Events and Registration

 Three certifications will be offered – We’re continuing our arrangement with Marc Gold & Associates by offering three certifications: 1-Systematic Instruction, 2-Discovery, and 3-Job Development.

-Please refer to 2018 SE Leadership Series page for information about: • Certification Options and Requirements, • Event Prerequisites, Content and Instructors, • Registration Form and Deadlines, and • Registration and Certification Fees
+Please refer to the 2022 SE Leadership Series page for information about: Certification Options and Requirements, Event Prerequisites, Content and Instructors, Registration Form and Deadlines, and Registration and Certification Fees

-For additional information and registration form, go to 2018 SE Leadership Series page.
+For additional information and registration form, go to the 2022 SE Leadership Series page.

 Event Registration Deadlines

-For core events, registration forms need to be completed on-line via the registration link by the event deadline.
-Other optional events will have forms to be completed and then mailed, faxed or e-mailed according to instructions.
+For core events, registration forms need to be completed on-line via the registration link above.
+Other events will have registration links announced at the time.

 We understand the nature of the supported employment business, and recognize that last minute emergencies can happen.
 However, the registration fees cover all of the costs associated with each workshop.
 When our registrants cancel at the last minute or fail to attend the training, the SE Training Project is still responsible for all associated training costs.
 Unless the registrant has notified us, at least five working days prior to the training, we cannot return the payment .
 If there is a family crisis or last minute change in staffing at your agency, please make every attempt to send a substitute.
 If you have not paid and were unable to attend the workshop, we will invoice you for payment.